keithstellyes/krill/README.md

 I have also implemented a model viewer.
 Currently it only supports STL files (which do not intrinsically have textures!) but want to support more sophisticated models with textures soon.
 ![Rotating 3D model of a colorful bottle](screenshots/modelview.webp)

+There is a compute shader example, where it takes a vector of floating points, and doubles each one.
+See `examples/doublelist`